daankh/Nexter/README.md

 # Nexter
+Landing page built using HTML, CSS, CSS Grid and SASS.
+This project was made for training.

+# Technologies
+* HTML
+* CSS
+* CSS Grid
+* SASS

+# Information
 Project made as a part of "Advanced CSS and Sass Flexbox, Grid, Animations and More!" course by Jonas Schmedtmann on Udemy

-# Technologies
-HTML, CSS, SASS, CSS Grid